monsieurnebo/chrome-extension-google-results-clickable-map/docs/CONTRIBUTING.md

 Please make sure it still works as expecting for the following scenarios (I will try to automate this part with tests) :

+> [!TIP]
+> You can easily test your changes by [loading the local unpacked extension on your browser](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).

 ## Small map thumbnail

 ![Small map thumbnail](./images/small-map-thumbnail.png)